 The next Local Government Elections will be held on Saturday 12 September 2020.
 You can find information regarding the 2020 Elections on the NSW Electoral Commission website

-The Local Government Elections were held on Saturday 9 September 2017, the Councillors for the 2017-2020 term are now available.
-View the re-elected and new Councillors.
+The last Local Government Elections were held on Saturday 9 September 2017.
+View the re-elected and new Councillors here.

 A person is entitled to vote at a council election if they are:

 - at least eighteen years of age and an Australian citizen

 - a resident of the council's area or a non-resident owner of rateable land or an occupier or ratepaying lessee of rateable land in the council's area.

 Each person has only one vote for any council, and voting is compulsory for residents (but not for people on the non-residential roll).
 If you are unable to vote on election day due to disability, illness or travel you can apply for a postal vote or a pre-poll vote.
 There is no absentee voting in council elections.
 Please visit the Electoral Commission website for further information regarding postal and pre-poll voting.